rafifos/cv/README.md

 - São Paulo, Brazil
 - Health Tech Challenge: In partnership with the Beneficência Portuguesa Hospital, first-year Computer Engineering students were challenged to use new technologies to monitor and reduce noise in hospital corridors by building a line-following robot

-## ETEC - Escola Técnica Estadual de São Paulo, TVET in Informatics
+## ETEC - Escola Técnica Estadual de São Paulo, TVET in Informatics (Programming)

 - Jan 2016 to Jun 2017
 - Francisco Morato, São Paulo, Brazil